gsur24/Diabeatit/README.md

 git commit -m "commit message"
 ```

-Push changes from your local repository to remote repository
+Push changes from your local repository to github repository
 ```
-git push
+git push origin branch_name
 ```

 Submit a pull request from your branch to the dev branch.
 One of the core tech team members will review your changes and accept your pull request once satisfactory.